-Paper 1: Behaviour and Evolution: Animal and Human - A three-hour written examination comprising twelve essay questions of which candidates must answer three.
+Paper 1: Behaviour and its Evolution:-A four-hour open-book examination comprising twelve essay questions of which candidates must answer three.

-Paper 2: Human Genetics and Evolution - A three-hour written examination comprising twelve essay questions of which candidates must answer three.
+Paper 2: Human Genetics and Evolution - A four-hour open-book examination comprising twelve essay questions of which candidates must answer three.
 The paper is divided into two sections and candidates must answer at least one question from each section.

 Paper 3: Human Ecology - An extended essay (95%) not exceeding 5,000 words (including citations and footnotes but excluding bibliography) and a presentation (5%).
 The extended essay will be chosen from a list of titles published by the Examiners on Monday of Week 1 of Trinity Term of the second year.
 Essays should be word-processed in double-line spacing and should conform to the standards of academic presentation prescribed in the course handbook.
 Two copies of the essay must be delivered to the Examination Schools (addressed to the Chair of Examiners of the Final Honour School of Human Sciences, High Street, Oxford) not later than 12 noon on the Friday of Week 6 of Trinity Term of their second year of study (the first year of the Final Honour School).
-Candidates will be required to give a short presentation on the topic of their extended essay in Michaelmas Term of their final year.
-Students will be notified of the exact date of the presentation by
+Candidates will be required to give a short presentation on the topic of their extended essay in

-Week 1 of Michaelmas Term.
+Michaelmas Term of their final year.
+Students will be notified of the exact date of the presentation by Week 1 of Michaelmas Term.
 The presentation will be assessed for clarity and engagement and contributes 5% of the final mark for the paper.

-Paper 4: Demography and Population - A three-hour written examination.
+Paper 4: Demography and Population - A four-hour open-book examination.
 The paper comprises two sections.
 Section 1 tests the candidate's knowledge of substantive trends and their explanation.
 Section 2 tests the candidate's ability to interpret quantitative results and methods of demographic analysis.
-Candidates are required to answer three questions, two from a choice of nine questions in Section 1 and one from a choice of three questions in Section 2.
+Candidates are required to answer three questions, two from a choice of nine questions in Section 1 and one compulsory question in Section 2.

-Paper 5(a): Anthropological Analysis and Interpretation or Paper 5(b): Sociological Theory - both papers are examined by a three-hour written examination comprising twelve essay questions of which candidates must answer three.
+Paper 5(a): Anthropological Analysis and Interpretation or Paper 5(b): Sociological Theory - both papers are examined by a four-hour open-book examination comprising twelve essay questions of which candidates must answer three.

-Paper 6: Dissertation - the dissertation must be not more than 10,000 words in length (and not less than 5000), including citations and footnotes and endnotes but excluding abstract, bibliography and appendices.
+Paper 6: Dissertation - the dissertation must be not more than 10,000 words in length, including citations and footnotes and endnotes but excluding abstract, bibliography and appendices.
 Any dissertations exceeding this word limit will be penalized according to the scheme detailed in Section 3.7, below.
 Dissertations may include appendices; however, the examiners are not bound to read the appendices and they shall not be taken into consideration when marking the dissertation.
 Dissertations must include a bibliography or a list of sources, listing all sources cited in the main body of the text.
 Each dissertation must be prefaced by an abstract of not more than 350 words.
 All dissertations must be printed on A4 paper and be held firmly in a cover.
-Two copies of the dissertation must be submitted to the Chairman of Examiners, Honour School of Human Sciences, Examination Schools, Oxford, not later than noon on Friday of the week preceding Trinity Full Term of the third year of the degree (the second year of the Final Honour School).
+Two copies of the dissertation must be submitted to the Chairman of Examiners, Honour School of Human Sciences, Examination Schools, Oxford, not later than noon on Friday of the week preceding Trinity Full Term, (extended to the first week of Trinity Full Term) of the third year of the degree (the second year of the Final Honour School).